Sathiadak/Web_Scraping/README.md

 4. Check the web links given on the page
 5. Check the Header of the table row
 6. Check all rows of table
-7. Add column nameS and check the dataframe
+7. Add column names and check the dataframe
 8. shape of the dataframe
 9. Tail of the dataframe
 10. Bar Graph